squint-cljs/squint/doc/dev/dce.md

 - Emit named imports of only the used vars instead of `import * as` for more robust tree-shaking on weaker bundlers (webpack, old rollup). esbuild is already equal.
+- `deftype` emits the constructor and its prototype assignments as top-level statements, so a type an app never constructs is retained along with the protocol symbols and method bodies it references.
+This is the same blocker `withApply` solves, in emitted user code rather than in core.
+Measured on a module defining `IShape` with `-area` and `-name` plus one `deftype`, bundled from an entry importing only `-area`: 711B.
+Wrapping the constructor and its prototype assignments in a single `/* @__PURE__ */` IIFE that returns the constructor drops it to 464B, with `shapes/-name`, the `shapes/IShape` marker and both method bodies gone.
+Prototype methods stay shared, so there is no per-instance cost, unlike branding in the constructor as `Atom` does.
+Not done.
+It still needs to cover multi-protocol types, `Object` methods and `defrecord`, and only esbuild 0.28 was checked. `extend-type` on an existing type has no construction site to wrap, so those assignments stay top-level.